-You can install and configure a basic OKD Virtualization environment in order to explore its features and functionality.
+You can install and configure a basic OKD Virtualization environment to explore its features and functionality.

 Cluster configuration procedures require cluster-admin privileges.